 Padded vinyl has a limited lifespan, and this one is actually better than some I’ve seen of this vintage.
 And water has been collecting at the bottom of the rear window, also a common malady.

 So who exactly would order a red Fleetwood 75?
 Don’t ask…it was 1973.
 I’m thinking this would make a good addition to the Official CC Tours fleet, for the Broughams of Eugene Tour (30 minutes max).
-Just need to put in an order for some replacement Medic fabric. or shall it be Magi?
-You tell me; otherwise I’ll just go grab a few saddle blanket-print pickup seat covers from WalMart.
+Just need to put in an order for some replacement Medici fabric. or shall it be Magi?
+You tell me; otherwise I’ll just go grab a few saddle blanket-print pickup seat covers from Walmart.